sjasct/PowerToysRun.ProjectWalker/README.md

 1. Stop PowerToys
 2. Download latest .zip from the releases page
 3. Drop the downloaded zip in `%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins`
+4. Extract the zip, so that the `ProjectWalker` folder is under `Plugins`
 4. Relaunch PowerToys

 ### Configuration